pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 ## Restrictions

 - Currently, TiDB Cloud only supports using AWS KMS to provide CMEK.
-- To use the CMEK capability, you need to determine whether to enable the CMEK key when creating a project, and you must complete CMEK-related configurations before creating a cluster.
-It does not support enabling CMEK capabilities in existing projects.
+- To use the CMEK capability, you need to determine whether to enable the CMEK key during project creation and complete CMEK-related configurations before creating a cluster.
+Enabling CMEK capabilities in existing projects is not supported.
 - Currently, only AWS Dedicated Tier clusters can be created under CMEK-enabled projects, and GCP Dedicated Tier clusters and Serverless Tier clusters are not supported.
 - Currently, for a particular project, CMEK can only be configured for one AWS region.
 Once configured, you cannot create clusters in other regions in the same project.